sailis/sailifaqnew/README.md

 })->name('upload');

 This will create a route which specifies that :
-Name of file uploaded and stored will be 'my-file'
-The file will be uploaded and stored on 's3'
+-Name of file uploaded and stored will be 'my-file' -The file will be uploaded and stored on 's3'

 Now, include the following in your .env file:
 AWS_ACCESS_KEY_ID= ###############
 AWS_SECRET_ACCESS_KEY= ###############